nicolargo/glances/README.rst

     $ cd glances-*
     # python setup.py install

-.. note:: On Debian/Ubuntu, you have to install first `build-essential` and `python-dev`.
+*Note*: On Debian/Ubuntu, you need to install first the `python-dev` package.

 Puppet
 ------